 - A one year strategy for continuing professional development

-- Comments on how the A.Ag. program has met their needs as an aspiring professional and suggest how the A.Ag. program can be improved including comments on their mentoring relationship.
+- Comments on how the A.Ag. program has met their needs as an aspiring professional and suggest how the A.Ag. program can be improved including comments on the mentoring relationship with their mentor.

 - This review is anticipated to be 1500 to 2000 words in length.

 6. At the conclusion of the A.Ag. program the A.Ag. must arrange for submission of the following to the BCIA office:

 - The mentor's letter of recommendation for professional designation that includes:

 - Confirmation of the period of professional work experience as stipulated in the initial letter conveying A.Ag status.

 - Confirmation of current employment in the field of agrology

 - Confirmation of professional development experience

 - Final recommendation regarding elevation to P.Ag status for the member

 - Two letters of reference regarding the A.Ag's work in agrology (in addition to that of the mentor) that confirms:

 - The area(s) of practice of the articling registrant

 - That his/her work experience during the A.Ag. term was undertaken in an ethical manner

 - The technical expertise of the articling registrant

 - The work of the A.Ag. was completed to an acceptable level